 Virginia First Offense DUI: What the Court Data Shows

 A first-offense DUI in Virginia is a serious charge.
 But what actually happens in court?
-This page examines what two years of public court records reveal about how DUI/DWI cases are resolved across the state — providing data-driven context for anyone facing this charge for the first time.
+This page examines what a full year of public court records reveal about how DUI/DWI cases are resolved across the state — providing data-driven context for anyone facing this charge for the first time.

 Understanding the Data in Context